tardis-sn/tardisbase/docs/installation.rst

 -----------

 .. note::
-    - tardisbase is only supported on macOS and GNU/Linux.
+    - tardisbase and TARDIS ecosystem packages are only supported on macOS and GNU/Linux.
+Windows users can run TARDIS ecosystem packages from our official Docker image (*coming soon*), `WSL <https://docs.microsoft.com/en-us/windows/wsl/>`_ or a Virtual Machine.
-    - TARDIS dependencies are distributed only through the `conda <https://docs.conda.io/en/latest/>`_ package management system, therefore installation requires `Anaconda <https://docs.anaconda.com/anaconda/install/index.html>`_ or `Miniconda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ to be installed on your system.
+    - TARDIS ecosystem package dependencies are distributed only through the `conda <https://docs.conda.io/en/latest/>`_ package management system, therefore installation requires `Anaconda <https://docs.anaconda.com/anaconda/install/index.html>`_ or `Miniconda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ to be installed on your system.

-Conda lockfiles are platform-specific dependency files that produce repeatable environments.
+Conda lockfiles are platform-specific dependency files that produce reproducible environments.
-These files are generated on every new release.
-We strongly recommend installing TARDIS ecosystem packages using this method by following the steps described below.
+We strongly recommend installing TARDIS ecosystem packages using this method by following the steps below.

 1. Download the lockfile for your platform: